 PL-314 Philosophy of Physics (Either Semester; Irregular/On Demand; 3.00 Credits; H,N) (See PC314 description)

-PL-321 Philosophy of Language & Communication (Spring; Variable; 4.00 Credits; H) Become acquainted with the primary works of the major thinkers in the philosophy of language (Frege, Russell, Wittgenstein, Searle, Austin, Grice, Davidson, Kripke, Quine) and communication (Locke, Gadamer, and Habermas), and understand their positions on key philosophical issues that dominated in the analytic tradition in the 20th century, such as competing theories of meaning and reference, pragmatics and speech acts, and different models of linguistic understanding and communication.
+PL-321 Philosophy of Language & Communication (Spring; Odd Years; 4.00 Credits; H) Become acquainted with the primary works of the major thinkers in the philosophy of language (Frege, Russell, Wittgenstein, Searle, Austin, Grice, Davidson, Kripke, Quine) and communication (Locke, Gadamer, and Habermas), and understand their positions on key philosophical issues that dominated in the analytic tradition in the 20th century, such as competing theories of meaning and reference, pragmatics and speech acts, and different models of linguistic understanding and communication.
 Prerequisite: Take 1 course from the PL department.

-PL-335 Advanced Ethical Theory (Variable; Variable; 4.00 Credits; H) This course will provide students with an introduction to advanced topics in contemporary moral theory, including debates in metaethics as well as the discussion of specific normative frameworks (such as virtue ethics,consequentialism, deontology and the ethics of care/feminist ethics, among others).
+PL-335 Advanced Ethical Theory (Either Semester; Variable; 4.00 Credits; H) This course will provide students with an introduction to advanced topics in contemporary moral theory, including debates in metaethics as well as the discussion of specific normative frameworks (such as virtue ethics,consequentialism, deontology and the ethics of care/feminist ethics, among others).
 Prerequisites: One prior Philosophy course or permission of the instructor.

 PL-340 Philosophy of Art (Either Semester; Variable; 3.00 Credits; F,H) A study of the main theories about art in the western tradition, with particular attention to classical views as well as modernist conceptions and post-modern critical reactions.
 Prerequisites: AR110 or permission of instructor.